 We have developed the following list of points which explains the importance of including accurate image descriptions.

 - Accessible images reach more people!
 In Canada, 1 in 5 people have a print disability; this is a sizable portion of the population, and does not even include an aging population (many of whom have deteriorating eyesight).
-Without accessible images, these people are prevented from fully accessing content.
+Without accessible images, many of these people are prevented from fully accessing content.
 This is a challenge for them, and may be detrimental to publisher and authors, since the disability community has massive buying power.
 It is like walking away from an investor who is offering billions of dollars.
 That is similar to what is happening here when images are inaccessible.
-According to SenseAbility.ca, the Canadian disability community spends $55.4 billion annually.
-Globally, this figure jumps to $1.2 trillion annually all the way to $8 trillion annually if we include families and friends who have a connection to someone with a disability according to the Return on Disability 2016 report.
+According to SenseAbility.ca, the Canadian disability community has 88.2 billion dollars of disposable income annually.
+Globally, this figure jumps to $1.9 trillion annually, all the way to over $10.7 trillion annually if we include families and friends who have a connection to someone with a disability, according to the Return on Disability 2020 report.
 The more accessible your books are, the more potential readers you have!

-There is no question that writing image descriptions can be time-consuming, and depending on the complexity of the image, can even be challenging.
+There is no question that writing image descriptions can be time-consuming and challenging, especially when considering more complex images.
 The question of who should create and write image descriptions is an important one, and there are a few options.

 If you outsource your ebook production to a conversion house or independent ebook developer, they may offer image description services for an added fee, ranging from around $2.00 to $30.00 per image depending on the images and the level of detail required.
 Another option is to incorporate the work into your production process by having interns, copyeditors, or others who work with the book, write the image descriptions.
 Another option used by some conversion houses and publishers is to outsource to subject matter specialists, especially when the images display complex or technical concepts.